Dennis Kucinich: 2004

 Kucinich was criticized during his 2004 campaign for changing his stance on the issue of abortion.
-His explanation was "I've always worked to make abortions less necessary, through sex education and birth control.
+His explanation was, "I've always worked to make abortions less necessary, through sex education and birth control.
 But the direction that Congress has taken, increasingly, is to make it impossible for women to be able to have an abortion if they need to protect their health.
 So when I saw the direction taken, it finally came to the point where I understood that women will not be truly free unless they have the right to choose."

 On December 10, 2003, the American Broadcasting Company (ABC) announced the removal of its correspondents from the campaigns of Kucinich, Carol Moseley Braun and Al Sharpton.
 Previously critical of the limited coverage given his campaign, Kucinich characterized ABC's decision as an example of media companies' power to shape campaigns by choosing which candidates to cover and questioned its timing, coming immediately after the debate.
 ABC News, while stating its commitment to give coverage to a wide range of candidates, argued that focusing more of its "finite resources" on the candidates most likely to win would best serve the public.

 In the 2004 Democratic presidential nomination race, national polls consistently showed Kucinich's support in single digits.
 In the Iowa caucuses, he finished fifth, receiving about 1% of the state delegates, far below the 15% threshold for receiving national delegates.
 He performed similarly in the New Hampshire primary, placing sixth among the seven candidates with 1% of the vote.
 In the Mini-Tuesday primaries, he finished near the bottom in most states.
 His best performance was in New Mexico, where he received over 5% of the vote but still no delegates.
-Kucinich's best showing in any Democratic contest was in the February 24 Hawaii caucus, in which he won 31% of caucus participants, finishing second behind Senator John Kerry and winning Maui County, the only county Kucinich won in either of his presidential campaigns.
+Kucinich's best showing in any Democratic contest was in the February 24 Hawaii caucus, in which he won 31% of caucus participants, finishing second behind Senator John Kerry.
 He also had a double-digit showing in Maine on February 8, receiving 16% percent in the state's caucus.
 On Super Tuesday, March 2, Kucinich had another strong showing in the Minnesota caucus, receiving 17% of the vote.
 In Ohio, he received 9%.
 Kucinich campaigned heavily in Oregon, spending 30 days there during the two months leading up to the state's May 18 primary.
 He continued his campaign because "the future direction of the Democratic Party has not yet been determined" and chose to focus on Oregon "because of its progressive tradition and its pioneering spirit."
 He won 16% of the vote.

 Even after Kerry won enough delegates to secure the nomination, Kucinich continued to campaign until just before the convention, citing an effort to help shape the agenda of the Democratic Party.
 He was the last candidate to end his campaign.
 He endorsed Kerry on July 22, four days before the start of the Democratic National Convention.